alexhancock/backbone-mongo/README.md

 ### Bugs & Issues

-This is an early version of the project, so I'm sure there will be bugs and incompatibilities with some Backbone feature you like, or some Mongo feature you like.
-If you find one, I will welcome all opened issues & pull requests.
+If you find any issues, I will welcome all opened issues & pull requests.
 If I don't respond via github, find me on twitter at @alexjhancock.

 ### TODOS

 * Explore defining `Backbone.Models` as a [custom datatype](http://docs.meteor.com/#ejson_add_type) for EJSON, for cleaner integration with minimongo.
-* Expose observable queries, and use minimongo's `Cursor` transform function option to return `Backbone.Models`
-* Distribute project on `npm`.
+* Distribute project on `npm`
 * Reduce size of the built file, where possible
 * Add an AMD module version of the lib to the built assets